-Currently, in 2019, the prices have went up pretty dramatically with MSRP of the GT350 now starting around $59,140 and the 350R being around $70k.
+Currently, in 2019, the prices have gone up pretty dramatically with the MSRP of the GT350 now starting around $59,140 and the 350R being around $70k.
 Keep in mind these are what they start out at and can be sold for a much more expensive price.

 If there was anything disappointing about the package, the interior is at the top of the list.
-Both of these vehicles were released with performance in mind so there is very little difference between the two interiors other than the “R” has red stitch interior.
+Both of these vehicles were released with performance in mind so there is very little difference between the two interiors other than the “R” has a red stitch interior.
 Most noticeable is the GT350R doesn’t come with A/C or back seats.
 The “R” can be upgraded as an optional package when first purchasing this vehicle but other than that, both models are identical.

-At the end of the day it depends on personal preference.
-If you love the track and want the best performance possible, we couldn’t recommend a more suitable vehicle at the best price.
-As always, Ford continues to make performance Mustangs ahead of the pack because of their cheaper price point compared to its competitors.
+At the end of the day, it depends on personal preference.
+If you love the track and want the best performance possible, we couldn’t recommend a more suitable vehicle with the Shelby name at the best price.
+As always, Ford continues to make performance Mustangs ahead of the pack because of its cheaper price point compared to its competitors.